Litigation Technology Manager

 Chief Practice Management Officer

-Toby presents nationally on legal pricing, practice management, knowledge management, marketing, technology and law firm management for associations, law firms, legal departments, law schools and paralegal programs.
-He is the founder of the P3 Conference (http://www.legalmarketing.org/P3Conference) and chairs the Client Value group that owns the conference.
+Toby presents nationally on legal pricing, practice management, knowledge management, marketing, technology and law firm management for associations, law firms, legal departments and law schools.
+He is the founder of the P3 Conference (http://www.legalmarketing.org/P3Conference) and was the founding chair of the Client Value group that owns the conference.
+Toby is also the founding President of the Board for SALI (www.sali.org).
+SALI is the standards body for the legal industry.
 He has published numerous articles, along with the book, Law Firm Pricing: Strategies, Roles, and Responsibilities.
 Toby has served on a number of legal services boards, bar association task forces and legal market organizations.
 He was named to The National Law Journal ‘s 2013 list of Legal Business Trailblazers & Pioneers and received the Peer Excellence Award, the President’s Award and the Anne Charles Award from the National Association of Bar Executives (NABE – www.nabenet.org).
 Toby received his BS and MS in Economics from the University of Utah.